Tabsdrisbidmamul/React-Firebase/README.md

 Moving onto routing in our React single page application

 ## Section 4
-React Redux, and how to move localaised state into a central state management that all components can be controlle by
+React Redux, and how to move localised state into a central state management that all components can be controlled by

+## Section 5
+Formik, an excellent tool to validate a form from the client side, of course the backend will validate and sanitise the data as well.